The ABC model of behaviour

 Using the ABC model - naltrexone

-In this example we see what happens psychologically when someone takes the opiate relapse prevention medication naltrexone and and remains abstinent from opiates...
+In this example we see what happens psychologically when someone takes the opiate relapse prevention medication naltrexone and remains abstinent from opiates...

 In the real world, as with drinking, not everybody is committed to abstinence, even though they seem to have agreed that is what they want.
 Maintaining abstinence just because you are taking naltrexone is an act of belief (expectation) and there is always the chance that somebody has a go to see if naltrexone really works...